byui-cse/itm300-course/source/module-03/project-lab.md

 We'll now go activate cloud trail that will keep track of all API calls that happen on our account.
 We can use this to see successful and failed login attempts.

+!!! def "Cloud Trail and Auditing"

+    Using AWS CloudTrail to audit login attempts is essential for maintaining the security and compliance of your cloud environment.
+By tracking and analyzing both successful and failed login attempts through Amazon Cognito, organizations can detect unauthorized access, identify potential security threats, and ensure that only authorized users are accessing sensitive resources.
+This continuous monitoring helps in complying with regulatory requirements, enables forensic investigations in case of security incidents, and provides valuable insights into user behavior, thereby enhancing the overall security posture and operational integrity of the cloud infrastructure.

 * <span class="material-symbols-outlined">search</span>Search for Cloudtrail
 * <span class='amz-orange-button'>Create a trail</span>
 * Trail name: **VehicleApp-Trail**